In this video, we will go over hashSets and hashes that are used with hashSets,

 nb.darkMode()

-#nbShow() #This will auto open this file in the browser, but it does not check if it is already open
+#nbShow() #This will auto open this file in the browser, but it does not check if it is already open#so it keeps bloody opening one after another, i just want a way to update changes quickly# customize source highlighting:

 nb.context["highlight"] = """